winitzki/sofp/README.md

 The book is published under the [GNU Free Documentation License](https://www.gnu.org/licenses/old-licenses/fdl-1.2.en.html).
 Permission is granted to _copy, distribute and/or modify_ this book under the terms of that license.
-This means the book is free (as in "freedom") and will stay free forever.
+For those unfamiliar with the GNU FDL: this means the book is free (as in "freedom") -- free to use, to copy, to modify, and to distribute -- and will stay free forever, because any modified copy must have full modified sources distributed under the same license.

-This repository contains the current PDF version (both the [full uncorrected draft](sofp-src/sofp.pdf) and the [finished part of the draft](sofp-src/sofp-draft.pdf)) and also the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
+This `git` repository contains the current PDF version (both the [full uncorrected draft](sofp-src/sofp.pdf) and the [finished part of the draft](sofp-src/sofp-draft.pdf)) and also the full source code for the book (LyX / LaTeX / jpg / pdf) and shell scripts for building a PDF version of the book.
-So, this is a "transparent" copy in the sense of the GNU license.
+So, this is a "transparent" copy in the sense of the GNU license; the source code of the book is in a format that is convenient to use and to modify.

-This repository also contains the slides for YouTube presentations that initiated the work on this book.
-The talk slides are not part of the book and may be partially obsolete both in content and in the notation used.
+This `git` repository also contains the slides for YouTube presentations that initiated the work on this book.
+The talk slides are not part of the book and are partially obsolete both in content and in the notation used.

 # Current status of the book